movie review

 Personal Rating: 10/10 Audience Rating: 9.8/10

-This was such a gut-wrenching, spine-tingling, tear-jerking, soul-crushing movie ever.
+This was the most gut-wrenching, spine-tingling, tear-jerking, soul-crushing movie ever.
 It was so tragic, but so beautiful.
 It gets you to root for the characters in their story together.
 It raises awareness of how bullying is a very serious and prominent topic in China and how classism affects justice.
 This film was actually recognized by the government and some laws were passed to prevent what happens in the movie.
 It was so sad, but in a good way and I also liked the ending (I won't spoil any of it).
 In this story, there is a girl who is in school and a boy who is out on the streets doing something (i don't remember).
 All in all, the director gets you to feel how he wanted you to feel and manipulate your emotions in this amazing film.

 Fallen Angels